James Dean: Youth culture and music

 Numerous commentators have asserted that Dean had a singular influence on the development of rock and roll music.
 According to David R. Shumway, a researcher in American culture and cultural theory at Carnegie Mellon University, Dean was the first notable figure of youthful rebellion and "a harbinger of youth-identity politics".
 The persona Dean projected in his movies, especially Rebel Without a Cause, influenced Elvis Presley and many other musicians who followed, including the American rockers Eddie Cochran and Gene Vincent.

 In their book, Live Fast, Die Young: The Wild Ride of Making Rebel Without a Cause, Lawrence Frascella and Al Weisel wrote, "Ironically, though Rebel had no rock music on its soundtrack, the film's sensibility—and especially the defiant attitude and effortless cool of James Dean—would have a great impact on rock.
 The music media would often see Dean and rock as inextricably linked [...]
-The industry trade magazine Music Connection even went so far as to call Dean 'the first rock star.'"
+The industry trade magazine Music Connection went so far as to call Dean 'the first rock star.'"